IriLrnr/EvIBM/DOCUMENTATION.md

 # Model and Code Documentation for V2

 This is a computational model for evolution and speciation.
-Firt, the model is described, and following is the code.
-The order is not as it appear in the files, but as is used when compiling.
+Firt, the model is described, and the code follows.

 ## Table of Contents
 - [The model](#model)